-However, these prices will be heavily influenced by how you chose to spend your money across accommodation, transportation, food, activities, and entertainment and what region of the country you are visiting.
+However, these prices will be heavily influenced by how you choose to spend your money across accommodation, transportation, food, activities, and entertainment and what region of the country you are visiting.

-Because the whole country is so popular amongst travellers, there are a number of different accommodations options to choose from pretty much anywhere you wish to go.
-These range from backpacker hostels to rural B&Bs to boutique hotels to large international hotel chains.
+Because the whole country is so popular amongst travellers, there are several different accommodation options to choose from pretty much anywhere you wish to go.
+We have travelled all over Italy and have stayed in a wide range of accommodation so I very much speak from experience.

 The most budget-friendly option for accommodation would be to get a dorm bed at a hostel.
 There is usually at least one hostel in most major Italian cities, however, the prices actually don’t really differ all that much depending on where you are.